 The structure of our PGCEs includes both school-based and university-based learning.

-The course is run in partnership with more than 200 local primary schools located across Greater Manchester, including Bolton, Trafford, Tameside, Manchester, Bury, Stockport, Rochdale, Salford and Oldham, and north Cheshire and south Lancashire.
+The course is run in partnership with more than 200 local primary schools located across Greater Manchester, including Bolton, Trafford, Tameside, Manchester, Bury, Stockport, Rochdale, Salford, Oldham, north Cheshire and south Lancashire.